 While CBT helps those who want to take an active role in their mental health care, therapists will typically not prescribe it for individuals who require long-term supportive counselling or wish to focus exclusively on past issues.
 It is also not utilized for relationship counselling which requires family history considerations or attachment-based therapy treatments for better efficacy.

-Rebecca Loucks MSW, RSW is a Registered Social Worker and co-owner at Beaches Therapy Group serving clients for over 10 years.
 We have helped hundreds of individuals manage their mental health disorders with Cognitive Behaviour Therapy.
 Contact us for a free initial assessment to determine whether this is the right treatment for you.
 Let’s have a discussion about how our therapy sessions are a worthwhile investment towards happy and healthy relationships.